dynamicstrategies/cardano-wallet-connector/README.md

 - If you get an error that starts with ` Not enough ADA leftover to include non-ADA assets in a change address ...` then first make sure that you have enough ADA in your wallet and then try changing the "strategy" number in this part of the code `txBuilder.add_inputs_from(txUnspentOutputs, 1)` which determines how it selects available UTXOs from your wallet.
 The options are `0` for LargestFirst, `1` for RandomImprove, `2` for LargestFirstMultiAsset and `3` for RandomImproveMultiAsset
 - Requires Nodejs version v14 or higher

-### Live Demo
+### Live Demos

-A demo showcasing all functionalities of the wallet connector: https://dynamicstrategies.io/wconnector
+A demo showcasing all functionalities of the wallet connector:

+https://dynamicstrategies.io/wconnector

-A working integration of the wallet connector into the Cardano Beam App https://cardanobeam.app/web
+A working integration of the wallet connector into the Cardano Beam App:

+https://cardanobeam.app/web

-### Guide on Cardano Developer Portal
+### Guide on the Cardano Developer Portal
-Explanation of the different section of the code https://developers.cardano.org/docs/get-started/cardano-serialization-lib/create-react-app
+Explanation of the different section of the code

+https://developers.cardano.org/docs/get-started/cardano-serialization-lib/create-react-app

 ### Useful Links